IARCbioinfo/SBG-CGC_course2018/README.md

 - Try to run it locally if possible.
 - Build a Docker container and try to run the analysis in the container.
 - Create a Dockerfile and host it on this github repository in your project folder.
 - Create an associated automated build on Docker Hub in the [iarcbioinfo organization](https://hub.docker.com/u/iarcbioinfo/).
 See this example to specify the [folder of your Dockerfile](https://hub.docker.com/r/iarcbioinfo/sbg-cgc_course2018_project3/~/settings/automated-builds/).
+You should also, for this course, uncheck the box "When active, builds will happen automatically on pushes".
+Otherwise your docker container will be automatically rebuild each time someone pushes something on github.
+This is usually a useful feature, but not suitable for this course repository that contains many different things and is shared by multiple users.
 - Create a project on the CGC.
 - Add the TCGA data files you will need in your project.
 - Create an App on the CGC that is using your docker container hosted on Docker Hub (use the web interface or write your own CWL code).